Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Performance/Universal/Soul-Stirring Performance.md

 Prerequisite Charms:
   - "[[Talented Improvisation]]"
 ---
 The Dragon-Blood’s grace and beauty sow the seeds of passion in her audience’s hearts.
 She makes an inspire roll with ([[Essence]]) non-Charm bonus dice.
-A character whose [[Resolve]] is beaten must enter a Decision Point to resist, calling on an [[Intimacy]] of any intensity that opposes the emotion the performance conveys.
+A character whose [[Resolve]] is beaten must enter a [[Decision Points|Decision Point]] to resist, calling on an [[Intimacy]] of any intensity that opposes the emotion the performance conveys.